Mofe620/stats-preview-card/README.md

 ### What I learned

 I found it particularly difficult effecting the media query for mobile screens.
 Took hours but I got it in the end.
+In the future, I should take note to reassign set widths and heights to auto.

 ## Author